 PiNG!
 Connecting with your consumer at retail.

 Consumers experience very different stimuli in-store around the world.
-Our objective is to capture those complex environments and analyze them to improve brand strategies.
+Our objective is to capture those complex environments and improve brand strategies.

-We identify what your consumer sees when she shops—anywhere in the world.
+We identify what your customer sees when she shops—anywhere in the world.
 We help you optimize your brand’s PiNG! points in order to meet your growth objectives.